MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/map-and-array-types.md

 2. Non-structured Resolution Form

     Create a key to map the item, make a certain number of copies of the `[key, item]` pair, and apply the trait [indicates.expansionInfo.mapKey](../list-of-traits.md#indicatesexpansioninfomapKey) on keys and the trait [indicates.expansionInfo.mapValue](../list-of-traits.md#hasexpansioninfomapvalue) on the values.
-If multiple type attributes are expanded and renamed, we would not able to easily differentiate each expanded attribute; therefore, This trait has parameters `expansionName` and `ordinal` to hold each trait's unique info.
+If multiple entity attributes and/or type attributes are expanded and renamed within one single entity, we would not able to easily differentiate each expanded attribute; therefore, This trait has parameters `expansionName` and `ordinal` to hold each attribute's unique info.

 ### Constructing Map on a type attribute